What is the world aids day national observance?

 A Voice of Hope.
 A Legacy of Action.

-We’re honored that ABC7 San Francisco anchor Dan Ashley will emcee this year’s World AIDS Day National Observance.
+We’re honored that ABC7 San Francisco anchor Dan Ashley (he/him) will emcee this year’s World AIDS Day National Observance.
 For thirty years, Dan has spotlighted stories of health and social justice in the Bay Area and beyond.

 Ashley has interviewed national political icons, including Barack Obama, George W. Bush, Colin Powell, and more, but has never lost touch with the Bay Area community and the issues at its heart.